 Should you decide that bankruptcy is the right option, having a workable budget in place is more important than ever.
 You will no longer be able to use your credit card to make ends meet and, without savings in the bank, you will have to be careful that your income stretches from payday to payday.
 Budgeting is also the key to addressing and fixing the issues that got you into financial difficulty in the first place.

-While we aim to do everything we can to help you avoid bankruptcy, if it works out to be the best option, MyBudget can explain how to declare bankruptcy and help you to better understand the application process.
-We will assist you with all the paperwork, liaise with your creditors and AFSA, and most importantly, make sure that you have a workable budget in place that gets you on the path to lifelong financial fitness.
+While we aim to do everything we can to help you avoid bankruptcy, if it works out to be the best option, MyBudget can explain how to declare bankruptcy and help administer your bankruptcy petition for you.
+We’ll handle all the paperwork, liaise with your creditors and AFSA, and make sure that you have a workable budget in place that gets you on the path to lifelong financial fitness.

-Without a budget in place, bankruptcy is potentially a Band-Aid measure rather than a solution to your money problems.
-The key is to address the underlying cause of your financial stress and to develop new money management habits.
+Without a budget in place, bankruptcy is potentially a short-term measure rather than a solution to your underlying money problems.
+The key is to address the root causes of your financial stress and to develop new money management habits.
 As well as providing a money map to your financial goals, budgeting protects you from the vulnerabilities that bankruptcy can bring.

 Imagine this common bankruptcy scenario…

-You enter into bankruptcy with no savings to fall back on and, because your credit cards have been cancelled, only your wage to live on.
-It’s great that creditors are no longer hounding you and you have extra cash in your pocket, but you still have other financial commitments to meet — such as paying your rent and car loans or school fees for your children — as well needing to cover everyday living expenses.
+You enter into bankruptcy with no savings to fall back on and because your credit cards have been cancelled, only your wage to live on.
+It’s great that creditors are no longer hounding you and you have extra cash in your pocket, but you still have other financial commitments to meet — paying your rent and car loan, school fees for your children, or loans to pay back to family or friends — as well needing to cover everyday living expenses.

 Have you imagined a life without savings or credit?
 You reach the end of your money before payday and there’s nowhere left to go.
-Unfortunately, bankrupts often become reliant on borrowing cash from friends and family to make ends meet.
-And although the bankruptcy may be discharged after three years, the consequences can linger much longer — for up to five years on your credit file.
+The dark side of bankruptcy is that bankrupts often become reliant on borrowing cash from friends and family or they take out expensive payday loans to make ends meet.
+And although the bankruptcy may be discharged after three years, the consequences can linger much longer — for up to five years or longer on your credit file.

-Based on a true story… Maryanne’s* business failed and, in the process, she racked up hundreds of thousands of dollars in personal debt.
+Based on a true story… Maryanne’s business failed and, in the process, she racked up hundreds of thousands of dollars in personal debt.
 The stress was overwhelming.
 As well as owing large debts to multiple creditors, she owed money to her parents and had been involved in a costly law suit against her previous business partner.
 She spent years juggling bills and loans and credit cards, as well as dealing with angry creditors and tense family relationships.
 With MyBudget’s help, Maryanne looked at her situation from every possible angle and decided that bankruptcy was the right option for her.
-MyBudget assisted Maryanne in filling out her Debtors Petition and Statement of Affairs and helped to put a budget in place that made sure Maryanne could live comfortably on her wage.
+MyBudget administered Maryanne’s bankruptcy petition and helped to put a budget in place that made sure Maryanne could live comfortably on her wage and pay her parents back over time.
 Maryanne said that it provided nearly instant relief having a caring support team to handle her creditors and pay her bills for her.
-By the time Maryanne’s bankruptcy was discharged, she had savings in the bank and was excited about her future. *Names have been changed.
+By the time Maryanne’s bankruptcy was discharged, her debt to her parents was paid off, she had savings in the bank and was excited about her future.